matsta25/chattie/README.md

 ### Prerequisites

-To local run you need to install on Debian-based distributios:
+To local run you need to install on Debian-based distributions:

 node:
 ```